Note: this list of places includes island features such as summits, but not islands as such.

 Hungry HillMountainCnoc Daod A name in Irish(Ir.
 Cnoc Daod [OSI] or Daod [T6000], 'hill of the tooth/set of teeth'))CorkCounty in Munster Province, in Arderin, Vandeleur-Lynam, Irish Highest Hundred Lists, Purple & green sandstone & siltstone Bedrock

 Height:682mOS 1:50k Mapsheet: 84Grid Reference: V76088 49726 Place visited by 339 members.
 Recently by: SeanPurcell, AlisonM, annem, greidy1, frostie89, paddyman, stuartdonaldson, erick1520, No1Grumbler, roops, chelman7, ShayGlynn, tfm9, Turlo143, Mags-Collins I have visited this place: NO (You need to be a logged-in member to change this.)

 Hungry Hill is the title of a novel by Daphne du Maurier based on the story of the family of her friend, Christopher Puxley, whose family acquired Dunboy Castle and its lands after the defeat of Donal Cam O'Sullivan Beare.
 The copper mines located on the hill in the novel are in reality further west near Allihies.
 The second element of the Irish name, Cnoc Daod, has long been regarded as obscure, but it is probably simply a dialectal variant of déad meaning ‘tooth’, ‘jaw’ or ‘set of teeth’.
 A family living at the foot of the hill are known locally as the Bun Daods.

-Hungry Hill is the highest mountain in the Caha Mountains area and the 135th highest in Ireland.
+Hungry Hill is the highest mountain in the Caha Mountains area and the 139th highest in Ireland.
 Hungry Hill is the third highest point in county Cork.
 Linkback: https://mountainviews.ie/summit/130/